alinex/node-admin/doc/server/README.md

     [2018-03-06 19:40:24.223] [INFO] REST info::find 27 ms - 0 pending
     [2018-03-06 19:40:24.246] [INFO] HTTP GET /info 200 62 ms
     [2018-03-06 19:43:34.517] [INFO] SOCKETIO info::find 5.3 ms - 0 pending
+    [2018-03-07 21:01:07.326] [INFO] INTERNAL users::find 8.3 ms - 1 pending
+    [2018-03-07 21:01:07.758] [INFO] SOCKETIO authentication::create 441.3 ms - 0 pending - FAILED before Invalid login

 In the example above you see three different calls.
 The first two belongs together and are issued through a HTTP call.
 As the logs are written after done, the called service will be logged before the request itself.
-And the last example line shows the call through websockets from the web client.
+And the third example line shows the call through websockets from the web client.
+And on the last lines an authentication with wrong password.

     log/error.log:
     SyntaxError: Unexpected identifier